Vlo-tech/Third-Opinion-Podcast-/README.md

 We’re always looking for feedback, ideas, or potential guests!
 If you have a suggestion, topic you’d like us to cover, or want to be a guest on the show, reach out to us at [tajova@gmail.com /contact form].

 ## 🔑 License
-This podcast is produced and hosted by [ZERO3].
+This podcast is produced and hosted by [Adverto].
 All content is copyrighted, but you’re welcome to share our episodes with proper credit.

 ---

-Thank you for being part of the [TAJOVA PODCAST] community.
+Thank you for being part of the [Third Opinion PODCAST] community.
 We can’t wait to have you join the conversation and dive into the world of ideas, culture, and innovation with us!
 >>>>>>> 14a269e (Initial commit)